flybywiresim/docs/docs/beginner-guide/descent.md

 #### Important data points for descent planning:

 - **Cruise Flight Level:** The higher we fly the earlier we need to start descending.
-Also for short flights a too high cruising altitude can make it impossible to actually descent to the destination airport in time.
+Also for short flights a too high cruising altitude can make it impossible to actually descend to the destination airport in time.
 Therefore verify your flight plan if overall distance and flight level makes sense.
 - **Flight Plan Constraints:** STARs often have flight level (FL) or altitude constraints which we must adhere to.
 We must plan our descent so we can meet these altitude constraints even when they themselves are still far away from the destination airport.
 - **Speed**: STARs also regularly have speed constraints which we need to take into consideration as slowing down will cost time and is hard to do while descending.
 If we start our descent too late we might not be able to slow down in time as required by a constraint.
-- **Aircraft capability and passenger comfort:** Although not a big concern in the A320, general aircraft capabilities and passenger comfort also come into play.
+- **Aircraft capability and passenger comfort:** Although not a big concern in the A320neo, general aircraft capabilities and passenger comfort also come into play.
 Descending with -4000ft/min is no fun for a passenger.

 #### Step by step guide for descent planning:

 1. Read the STAR chart and determine if there are altitude and/or speed constraints which we need to consider.
 2. Consider the STAR and APPR route as optional and do not count on them to be flown and available for descending.
 ATC might want to vector us to a different runway or at least shortcut our approach.
 But they won't be able to if we are still too high for the final approach.
 3. Determine the first constraint you need to meet.
 This could be a STAR waypoint with an altitude constraint, the Final Approach Fix altitude or even the airport (or runway) elevation itself.
 4. Calculate the required distance needed to descend to that waypoint with a standard descent angle of 3°.
-We can use the FlyByWire FlyPad in the cockpit or a simple rule of thumb calculation (details below).
+We can use the FlyByWire flyPad in the cockpit or a simple rule of thumb calculation (details below).
 5. Use the MCDU PROG page's DIST function to read out the current distance to this waypoint.
-It is also possible to use the ECAM flight plan, maps or the NDs distance rings to help determining the current distance.
+It is also possible to use the MCDU flight plan page, maps or the NDs distance rings to help determining the current distance.

     ![ECAM PROG page](../assets/beginner-guide/descent/ECAM_Progress_page.png "ECAM PROG page"){width=310 align=left}